wordofwarning/wordofwarning.org/current/2019-worksahead/indexfuture.md

 *Presented by* Word of Warning, Contact + STUN

 ### Thursday 16 + Friday 17 May 2019, 7.30pm
-Sample new performance in this double bill of works in development from artists Avital Raz + Mark Croasdale… With show details to be announced in March, get a feel for it with a look at [Works Ahead 2018](/archive/2018-worksahead).
+Sample new performance in this double bill of works in development from artists Mark Croasdale + Avital Raz… Get a feel for it with a look at [Works Ahead 2018](/archive/2018-worksahead).

 #### Venue + Booking Details
 Dates: Thursday 16 + Friday 17 May 2019, 7.30pm